huggla/pgbouncer-alpine/README.md

 **Note!
-I use the Latest tag for development, which means that it isn't allways working.
-Tags named with a date are stable.**
+I use Docker latest tag for development, which means that it isn't allways working.
+Date tags are stable.**

 # pgbouncer-alpine
 A secure and minimal docker image with Pgbouncer.
 Listens by default on port 6432.